justbrody/lenzr/README.md

 ## Store operation set/view/over
 Both the connect and useLensGlobalStore exposes functions which can be used to operate on the store.

-**Important note: 'useLensGlobalStore' will always cause a re-render of the component if the store has changed.**
-**If the return value is very expensive, you could wrap it with React.useMemo.**
 ```javascript
 const ConnectedApp = connect()(
   ({set, over, view}) => {